 Step 3: Open the Google Drive app on the Samsung phone.
 It is already present on all Android based devices and you do not have to download it.
 Log in using the same Gmail account you used on the iPhone.
 Click on the folder icon on the bottom right corner and you would be able to see all the backed-up photos on the app.
 Click on each picture to download the photos to the phone’s internal storage.

-Part 3.
-Send Anywhere – Transfer Large Number of Photos from iPhone to Samsung
+Part 4.
+Transfer Photos within Media Files from iPhone to Samsung

 The Send Anywhere app was developed by Estmob to transfer data/apps like photos, audio, videos and other files of large and small quantity to one or more devices at once.
 The transferred data remains unaltered and it is delivered in real time.
 Moreover, the app does not require internet connection to transfer files.
 Instead, it simply uses the Wi-Fi connection of the sending and receiving phones, by linking the phones together wirelessly.